gosolve-org/gosolve-mini/README.md

 ## Firebase notes (not relevant for local setup)
 -   Setting up a new database requires going through the authentication and firestore database setups
-    -   For authorisation, add authorised domains under authentication -> settings
+    -   For authorization, add authorized domains under authentication -> settings
     -   Add env variables to deploy/local which can be found in project settings -> general -> your apps (search for `process.env` to see which ones are needed)

 ## License